anthonyddrr/anthonyddrr/README.md

 🤝 **I’m looking to collaborate on:** <br>Innovative projects at the frontier of financial science—developing next-generation methodologies and technologies that redefine industry standards and deliver tangible value beyond incremental improvements.
 My interests include blockchain for decentralized finance, quantum computing and annealing for complex optimization, neural networks and generative AI for predictive modeling and automation, the application of advanced quantitative methods to financial decision-making, and exploring economic and microstructure models that better capture real-world market behaviors.
 I’m always eager to contribute, staying informed and hands-on with emerging breakthroughs across these fields. <br><br>

 💡 **I’m looking for help with:** <br>Partnering on the resolution of complex financial, economic, and accounting challenges—with a special focus on maximizing FP&A outcomes through advanced coding and automation.
-Combining rigorous analytics with scalable, tech-driven solutions is my specialty.<br><br>🌱 I’m currently learning<br>Working towards the completion of CPA PEP and actively pursuing the “holy trinity” of designations—CPA, CFA, and CBV—to complement my technical and financial expertise with recognized credentials.<br><br>
+Combining rigorous analytics with scalable, tech-driven solutions is my specialty.<br><br>

+🌱 **I’m currently learning:**<br>Working towards completion of CPA PEP and actively pursuing the “holy trinity” of designations—CPA, CFA, and CBV—to complement my technical and financial expertise with recognized credentials.
+Alongside these, I am progressing through the AWS Certified Cloud Practitioner and the Canadian Securities Course, and I’m interested in completing the Chartered Investment Manager (CIM) designation to further strengthen my capabilities in both technology and finance. <br><br>

 💬 **Ask me about**
 - **Practical financial modeling for modern businesses**